- Can Spanish YouTubers Help you to Learn Spanish?

 The web 2.0 format of videos allows you to recreate the conditions of a real classroom: the computer replaces the home Spanish tutor.
-But this is a much more fun way of taking a Spanish test or quizzes and practicing those Spanish verbs and adjectives!
+But this is a much more fun way of taking a Spanish test or quizzes and practising those Spanish verbs and adjectives!

 Thanks to YouTube videos of free Spanish classes, the available resources are numerous.
 You can:

-The beginner Spanish speaker listens and learns to speak Spanish by imitation, by reproducing the Spanish words and phrases he or she hears.
+As a beginner, the Spanish speaker listens and learns to speak Spanish by imitation, by reproducing the Spanish words and phrases he or she hears.

 That’s why an online Spanish course is a fabulous means of linguistic immersion at home.
 These free Spanish lessons are perfect, whether you are getting ready for a trip to Spain or a Latin American country, or preparing for an exam, etc… However, the interaction that characterizes the home Spanish lesson can’t be substituted.